 CEO Role Leads to Hospital’s Turnaround

 Dr. Davis was appointed CEO of the Mount Sinai Medical Center in 2003.
 Prior to his appointment, Mount Sinai was losing millions of dollars per year.
 Noting five years of improved financial performance and a “culture of accountability,” Moody’s Investor Service upgraded the Hospital’s rating to A2 in July 2009.
 That year, the Medical Center was also named among the nation’s top 20 hospitals by U.S. News & World Report, earning Honor Roll status for the first time.
-In 2012, Mount Sinai was again named to the Honor Roll, ranking 14th in the nation, among nearly 5,000 hospitals.
+In 2012 and 2014, Mount Sinai was again named to the Honor Roll, ranking 16th in the nation for 2014-2015 among nearly 5,000 hospitals.

 Tremendous growth is also evident at the School of Medicine.
 Mount Sinai now ranks among the top 20 medical schools in terms of NIH funding — up from 25th in 2004.
 And the recruitment of renowned researchers and scientists has seen impressive growth.
 On an individual basis, Mount Sinai scientists rank fifth in the nation in their ability to compete for NIH funding.

 Prior to becoming CEO, Dr. Davis spent 15 years as Chair of Mount Sinai’s Department of Psychiatry.
 He was the first director for many of the institution’s research entities, including Mount Sinai’s NIH-funded Alzheimer’s Disease Research Center, the Schizophrenia Biological Research Center at the Bronx Veterans Affairs (VA) Medical Center, the Silvio Conte Neuroscience Center to study schizophrenia, and the Seaver Autism Center.
 Additionally, he received one of the first and largest program project grants for Alzheimer’s disease research from the NIH.